Vaindrum/Snake-Game-4-school/Readme.txt

 - (Red) is food.
 - (Blue) is an orb
 - (Purple) is a poisonous berry.
-- Choose your character from a diverse roster of 10 idiots.
+- Choose your character from a roster of 3 idiots.
 - Navigate the character towards his food by using arrow keys.
 - Everytime you feed the character, his length increases, and so does your score.